gummif/Musical.jl/README.md

 # Musical.jl

 Manipulate multi-channel audio in an intuitive way using the programming power of Julia.
-Requires the Julia packages WAV, DSP, and PyPlot.
+Requires the Julia packages WAV, DSP, Options, and PyPlot.

 All audio is stored as Float32 and the default export format is the IEEE 32bit float.

-For samplingrate and bitrate changes it is advised to use other software.
+For sample-rate and bit-rate convertions it is advised to use other software.

+See license (MIT) in LICENSE.md.

 ## Usage